 - Tip the sprinkles into a small bowl.
 Working on one cone at a time, carefully dip the top edge in melted chocolate and gently tap the cone against the side of the bowl to remove the excess chocolate.
 Dip the cone in sprinkles and then place, dipped-side down, on a board lined with baking parchment.
 Continue to decorate the remaining cones.
 Leave the cones in a cool place until set.

 - When ready to serve your cupcakes, following the instructions on the can of vanilla Easy Swirl, and using the star nozzle, starting in the centre of a plain vanilla cupcake, pipe a continuous spiral of Easy Swirl over the top of the cake to cover it completely; sprinkle with a few sprinkles.
 Using the same technique, cover the tops of the pink cupcakes using pink Easy Swirl, and decorate with sprinkles.

 - For the cones, pack the centre of each cone with mini marshmallows.
 Holding each cone upright, carefully pipe a generous swirl of Easy Ice on to the cone to make a swirl.
 Decorate with a few sprinkles and then pop upside down on top of a cup cake so that is resembles a dropped ice cream cone.
 When you have decorated all the cones, your cupcakes are ready to serve and enjoy!

-Have you made these Upside Down Ice Cream Cone Cupcakes?
+Have your say!
+Would your family enjoy these Upside Down Ice Cream Cone Cupcakes?
 Leave a comment below and let us know – we’d love to hear from you!